Loopring/protocols/docs/gas_consume_report_1108.md

+# Gas Usage at Oct-26-2017

+The following measurements usge 21Gwei as gas price.

-## gas cost for ring with 2 orders:
+## Gas Usage for a Ring of 2 Orders:

 | Function or Code Segment                     | GAS    |
 | ------                                       | ------ |